 Perfume: A reasonable quantity

 Indonesia operates on a system of 220v/50Hz electrical outlets for 2 pin plugs.
-Electricity is 24 hour at Murex Manado.
-At Murex Bangka, power operates in the rooms from 5pm – 7am and also in the restaurant and camera room during lunch time hours.
+Electricity is 24 hours a day at Murex Manado.
+At Murex Bangka power is 24 hours a day in the Deluxe Hillside Cottages (reduced to one socket and fan during day time hours and full power from 5pm – 7am).
+Power at Bangka operates in the Oceanfront Rooms from 5pm – 7am and also in the restaurant and camera room during lunchtime hours.

 We can cater for a wide range of special dietary requirements –please let us know in advance so we can be prepared on your arrival day.

 Both Murex Manado and Murex Bangka have small shops, which sell basic toiletries (shampoo and shower gel is also provided in your room), snacks, souvenirs and some dive accessories.

 We offer free Wi-Fi at both resorts but please be aware that, especially at Murex Bangka, it can be slow and unreliable.
 It’s a good excuse to leave your work at home!

 The official language of Indonesia is Bahasa Indonesian with most areas having a local dialect.
 Here in North Sulawesi, the dialect is “Manadonese”.
 Murex Staff speak English and Indonesian.
 We also have German and Dutch speaking team members.